Click on the below links for more voting information.

 "VOTER ID" LAW

-- U.S. Armed Services ID card;
+- United States Armed Services ID card;

-- Valid student ID card;
+- NH student ID card;

-- A voter who does not have an approved photo ID may obtain a free photo ID for voting purposes only by presenting a voucher from their town/city clerk or the Secretary of State to any NH DMV office that issues identification.
+Any voter who does not present an approved photo ID will be permitted to vote after executing a "challenged voter affidavit".
+A voter who does not have an approved photo ID may obtain a free photo ID for voting purposes only by presenting a voucher from their town/city clerk or the Secretary of State to any NH DMV office that issues identification.

 return to top